 During the interview, the candidate will be asked a range of questions designed to examine their knowledge of the role of teachers and teaching, their enthusiasm for the role, as well as their fitness for the course in general.

 Once all second stage interviews have been completed, a decision will be made by the panel based on the outcome of both stages.
-Where possible, all outcomes will be shared on the day of interview, either in person or via telephone.
+Where possible, all outcomes will be shared on the day of the interview, either in person or via telephone.

 All Interview information, including details of the teaching task and group composition, will be sent to applicants in advance.